PlakarKorp/docs.plakar.io/content/_index.md

 With a very clear goal to simplify backups, it is designed to be **straightforward** to use.
-It requires a few secomds to install and only a few minutes to get backups set up and running: creating a backup is as simple as typing `plakar push` and restoring as simple as typing `plakar pull`.
+It requires a few seconds to install and only a few minutes to get backups set up and running: creating a backup is as simple as typing `plakar push` and restoring as simple as typing `plakar pull`.

 `plakar` is written in [Golang](https://go.dev),